PyconUg/ug.pycon.org/README.md

 # PyCon Uganda 2024

 Welcome to the inaugural PyCon Uganda!
 This conference is dedicated to the Python programming language and is organized by volunteers from the Python developer community in Uganda.
-Join us from October 9-13, 2024, for an event that brings together Python enthusiasts, including software developers, data scientists, data analysts, and tech companies.
+Join us from **October 9th - 13th, 2024**, for an event that brings together Python enthusiasts, including software developers, data scientists, data analysts, and tech companies.

 ### About PyCon Uganda